raspberrypilearning/comic-character/en/step_2.md

 ---

      // Update Copyright Year function
-     var currentYear = new Date();
+     const currentYear = new Date();

 --- /code ---

 --- /task ---

-The `new Date()` function is typically stored in a **constant** but you will learn about these later.

 --- collapse ---

 ---
-title: What is a variable?
+title: What is a constant?
 ---
+A constant is like a variable; it is a named data value that can't change; once set, its value stays the same.
+Therefore, you cannot reassign the value of a constant once you have declared it.
+For example, `const PI = 3.3.14159265359;`;
+`PI` cannot be assigned another value throughout the programme.

 A variable in programming is a named area of memory that holds a value.
 The value can be changed when the program runs.
 For example, `var age = 30;` `age` is the variable storing the value `30`

 --- /collapse ---

 JavaScript can be used to change HTML elements.
-You want to update the current year and show the text inside the `<span>` element you created earlier.
+You want to update the current year and show the using the `<span>` element you created earlier.

 To access the `<span>` element, you will use the Document Object Model which represents your webpage.

 With the DOM (Document Object Model), JavaScript can find and change all the elements of a HTML document.

 You can use the function `querySelector()` for this. `querySelector()` returns the first element in your webpage that matches a specified CSS selector.
+(E.g. #openHam, .nav-items)

 --- collapse ---